atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/what-is-a-query-plan.md

 ---
 title: What is a Query Plan
 meta_title: What is a Query Plan
-description: Learn what a query plan is and how it effects your SQL queries
+description: Query Plan's are the code that SQL runs on your database.
+Learn how the query plan works and how to optimize your SQL queries.
+Learn more
 section: Query Optimizations
 number: 20
 authors: